 You might want to think about marketing as asking for the least to the most amount of effort.
 Another way of looking at it is the least to the most amount of privacy given.

 Most start with social media.
 Choose a platform or two with which you feel comfortable.
-Engagement is measured by the relative number of clicks, likes, and shares to your current number of followers.
+Measure engagement by the relative number of clicks, likes, and shares to your current number of followers.

 Social media and web searchability is good, but you are still at the mercy of the platform’s algorithms.
-Take control of your how and when your content is seen by collecting your followers’ email addresses.
+Collect your followers’ email addresses to take control of your how and when your content is seen.
 A great place to start is by sending a monthly newsletter.
-Email engagement can be measured by the average percent of your followers open and click through your emails.
+Measure email engagement by taking the average percent of your followers who open and click through your emails.

 Mailchimp Total Marketing

 One total marketing platform that combines social media, websites, and email is Mailchimp.
-It’s a favorite among artists and crafters because it is relatively easy to set up, has clear tutorials, and they can pick and choose which options work best.
+It’s a favorite among artists and crafters because it is relatively easy to set up, has clear tutorials, and you can pick and choose which options work best.
 It integrates with many other utilities, sales platforms, survey tools, social media ad management.
-There are so many great features that can be integrated, often in clicks or less.
+There are so many great features to integrate, often in a few clicks or less.